 Nearly 90 years later, St. Joseph's serves as the premier health care provider in Buckhannon, offering the community compassionate, quality health care.
 The hospital has evolved to a ninety-five bed facility located within a modern, state-of-the-art health care complex with emphasis on primary care along with provisions of selected special services.
 A staff of 66 highly trained physicians are supported by 370 employees including 79 nurses.
 In addition to our ninety-five bed hospital facility, St. Joseph's encompasses a medical plaza, physicians' offices, a conference center, a Nursing Care Facility, home health and hospice services.

 St. Joseph's has faithfully adhered to its mission of providing the community with quality health care in ways which respect the God-given dignity of each person and the sacredness of human life.
-At St. Joseph's, our values reflect what we stand for (possibly reword…. "that for which we stand"), what we expect of ourselves and from each other, and what we aspire to be.
+At St. Joseph's, our values reflect what we stand for, what we expect of ourselves and from each other, and what we aspire to be.
 Because the love of Christ is the motivating force for all we do, we have arranged our core values in His name:

 Compassion, Hospitality, Reverence, Interdependence, Stewardship, Trust